 The gcp:organizations/iAMMember:IAMMember resource, part of the Pulumi GCP provider, grants a single identity access to an organization-level role without affecting other members who already have that role.
-This guide focuses on two capabilities: adding individual members to roles and applying time-limited access with IAM Conditions.
+This guide focuses on two capabilities: adding individual members to roles and configuring time-limited access with IAM Conditions.

 Grant a role to a single member